Skip to main content

 Curriculum Vitae

-She teaches Top Management Process, a popular MBA and EMBA elective course about the role of general managers in the organization, strategy, and operation of both entrepreneurial and established firms.
-She previously served as a faculty member of the University of Southern California’s Marshall School of Business.
-There, she taught the undergraduate core course, Strategic Management, served as the course head, and led the course redesign.
-She also taught other short MBA courses and the PhD seminar of Organizational Theory, and won both teaching and research awards.
+Before joining CBS, Professor Yue was a faculty member at the University of Southern California’s Marshall School of Business, where she taught the undergraduate core course Strategic Management, served as course head, and spearheaded its redesign.
+She also taught short MBA courses and the PhD seminar in Organizational Theory.
+She won both teaching and research awards for her contributions.

 Education